“Finding the joy in learning is impossible when you’re chronically stressed and overwhelmed.”

 But it’s not simply students who need help.
 Parents and other family members are partners in their student’s college experience, and this includes their mental health.
 However, many families lack the skills and knowledge to support their students in productive ways, especially when behavioral health issues arise.

-As the parent of a college student, you are walking a precarious tightrope, trying to balance being supportive and nurturing with encouraging responsibility and independence.
-When your child is struggling, you want to help but perhaps you’re not sure exactly how to be supportive without being smothering.
+As the parent of a college student, you are walking a precarious tightrope, trying to balance being nurturing with encouraging responsibility and independence.
+When your child is struggling, you want to help but perhaps you’re not sure how to be supportive.

 I’m here to help!